 Do a little multiplication to figure out how much your initial sacrifice will save you this month.
 How about if you cut the expense for the whole year?
 Seeing how much your sacrifice is saving you can really motivate you to keep it up.

 For example, if you stop by Starbucks on your way to work five days a week and spend $3 a day, you will save $15 a week or $60 a month by ditching the Starbucks habit.
 A $3 per weekday habit will save you more than $700 over the course of a year!
+And I’m pretty sure that’s a very conservative estimate on the price of, well, anything at Starbucks (Can you tell I’m not a coffee-drinker?!).
 Think of what else you could do with that money!

 If you have a weakness for a certain website or store, do you know how much you spend there in a typical month?
+Maybe you always find yourself leaving Target or Costco with a bunch of things you hadn’t planned on buying.
 Take a look at the last two or three months and see how much you have spent.
 Average those months together to get an idea of how much you will save by swearing off that shopping temptation for the month.

 Attitude is Everything